 FOOD We will provide breakfast, lunch, and snacks every day.
 On Monday, we will also have a welcome dinner, and on Thursday, a lunch celebration.
 Make sure you fill out any dietary restrictions by May 17th EOD.
 No need to fill out if you don't have restrictions.

-AGENDA We will be together Monday - Thursday from 8:30am - 5:30pm, except for Monday when we will stay until 7pm for the Welcome Dinner and Thursday when we will finish at 1:30pm.
+AGENDA Plan to be together Monday - Thursday from 8:30am - 5:30pm, except for Monday when we will stay until 7pm for the Welcome Dinner and Thursday when we will finish at 1:30pm.
 Breakfast will be available each day starting at 8:30, instruction will start promptly at 9:00.
 This is our second prototype of what a Life Design Studio could be, so as designers, we might iterate our agenda as we go.